dell/ansible-powerscale/docs/modules/alert_settings.rst

 .. note::
    - The *check_mode* and idempotency is supported.
+   - Idempotency is not supported with *prune* option.
    - The modules present in this collection named as 'dellemc.powerscale' are built to support the Dell PowerScale storage platform.